DaktaDeo/multipass-docs/src/guide/introduction.md

 - [Sales](apps/sales/introduction)
 - [Tournaments](apps/tournaments/introduction)

 With them you can manage a lot of things like: Clients, Suppliers, Employees, Invoices, Payments, Products, Assembled Products, Product Configurations, Tournaments, Matches, Teams, etc. Call it masterdata.

+Next to the apps, we have some overlapping features like:

-Boards is the visual tool to get things done like: tasks, workflow, lists, ect.
+- [Boards](boards/introduction): the visual tool to get things done like: tasks, workflow, lists, …
+- [Options](options/introduction): Manage your data-options, like: measurement types, units, templates, etc.
+- [Search](search/introduction): Find everything you need, fast.
+- [Settings](settings/introduction): Configure your Team, Users, Apps, Custom Fields, etc.
+- [Taxonomies](taxonomies/introduction): Organize your data in a structured way.

-You may already have questions - don't worry.
+You may already have questions—don't worry.
 We will cover every little detail in the rest of the documentation.
 For now, please read along so you can have a high-level understanding of what Multipass offers.

 :::tip Prerequisites
 The rest of the documentation assumes you know best how you want to use Multipass to organize _your_ data.
 All organizations are different.
 If you have questions on how to best structure your data, or need help doing just that, do not hesitate to contact us.